PLACES TO EAT AND DRINK

 More eats and drinks in Hollidaysburg: If you need just a quick bite so you can get back on the trails, Gearhearts Meat Shop on Turkey Valley Road is 3 minutes from the park.
 Get the pulled pork sandwhich or a burger – you won’t regret it!

 Zmac’s Riverside Pub at 118 River Road is the closest sit-down eating establishment from the start of the race.
-Friendly staff make up for the limited food menu and beer selection.
+Friendly staff make up for the beer selection.

 In Hollidaysburg, the main street runs through the downtown.
-Places we recommend is cozy Allegheny Crepes and Creamery for breakfast or lunch between Penn and Union Streets; Mayfield Eatery (breakfast and lunch) is between Montgomery and Front Street; Shan Nicole’s Irish Pub (wings, burgers and beer) is on the corner of Allgheny and Front streets and on Front Street is appropriately named Front Street Pizza and Deli has the best NY-style PA in the borough.
+Places we recommend is cozy Allegheny Crepes and Creamery for breakfast or lunch between Penn and Union Streets; Mayfield Eatery (breakfast and lunch) is at "The Diamond" which is at the center square of Hollidaysburg; Shan Nicole’s Irish Pub (wings, burgers and beer) is on the corner of Allegheny and Front streets and on Front Street is appropriately named Front Street Pizza and Deli has the best NY-style PA in the borough.

 Take a drive south on PA-26 to the community of Huntingdon.
 Huntingdon is a true “trail-town” with small cool shops and establishments with personality and hospitality.
 Don’t believe me?
 Well, Huntingdon was named by Budget Travel magazine’s readers as the 5th Coolest Small Town in the United States.
 Here is a top 5 list of places to go: